-The Town of Lockport replaced water valves in various locations as necessary to ensure that interruptions to our residents' supply are limited in the event of a water break.
+In 2024, the Town of Lockport began planning for several waterline replacement projects which are scheduled to begin in 2025.
+In the meantime, we continue to upgrade fire hydrants and replace water valves in various locations as necessary to ensure that interruptions to our residents' supply are limited in the event of a water break.
 These improvements facilitate continuing efforts to maintain a safe and dependable water supply.